MonNum5/Udacity_Capstone_Project_Sparkify/README.md

 # Udacity Capstone Project: Sparkify

-This repository contains the code for the capstone project of my UdaCity Data Science course applying using the [spark](https://spark.apache.org/docs/latest/api/python/index.html) library and its python api pyspark.
+This repository contains the code for the capstone project of my Udacity Data Science course, using the [spark](https://spark.apache.org/docs/latest/api/python/index.html) library and its python api pyspark.

 # Project Motivation

-Insights about their users and estimation about their behavior is of upmost imporatance companies that rely on a interactive paltform.
-Based on those findings the provided content and used concept can be adjusted to garantee a good user experience, freequent and longterm interaction and therefore profit for the company.
-For platfroms, that use a two level subscription model with free and paid subscription the prediction about likeleyhood of the users to churn and switch from a paid to free subscription is therefore of intrest.
-Based on those insights individualized offers or pricing can be used influence their decission and keep their paid subscription.
-In this work we investigate the interaction behavior of users of the music platform "sparkify", try to find determining factors that influence their decision to cancel their paid subscription and develop a model that allows the classification of users based on those factors.
+Insights about users and estimation about their behavior is of upmost importance companies that rely on a interactive platform.
+Based on those findings the provided content and used concept can be adjusted to guarantee a good user experience, frequent and long term interaction and therefore profit for the company.
+For platfroms, that use a two level subscription model with free and paid subscription the prediction about likelihood of the users to churn and switch from a paid to free subscription is therefore of great interest.
+Based on those insights individualized offers or pricing can be used to influence their decision and to convince them to keep their paid subscription.
+In this work we investigate the interaction behavior of users with the music platform "sparkify".
+We investigate determining factors that influence their decision to cancel their paid subscription.
+Based on those findings, we develop a model that allows the classification of users based on those factors.
 For the analysis and the modelling we use spark and the python api pyspark.
-This library was designed to allow wrangeling and modelling of data that is considered "big data" and can not be processed with only one machine.
-In this notebook we demonstrate the principales, using a 128 MB subset of the 12 GB data.
+This library was designed to allow data wrangling, processing and modelling of data that is considered "big data", data that can not be processed with only one machine.
+In this notebook we demonstrate the principles, using a 128 MB subset of the 12 GB data.

 # Results